Skip to contents

 period objects are stored as the integer number, starting at 0L, of periods since the Unix Epoch (1970-01-01) and a specified offset.
 Here periods are taken to mean groupings of n consecutive days.

-Like with yearweek objects, period objects can be constructed directly via a call to new_period() but more easily via the as_period() coercion function. as_period() takes 3 arguments; x, the vector (normally a Date or POSIXt) you wish to group, n, the integer number of days you wish to group, and offset, the value you wish to start counting groups from relative to the Unix Epoch.
+Like yearweek objects, a period object can be constructed directly via a call to new_period() but more easily via the as_period() coercion function. as_period() takes 3 arguments; x, the vector (normally a Date or POSIXt) you wish to group, n, the integer number of days you wish to group, and offset, the value you wish to start counting groups from relative to the Unix Epoch.
 For convenience, offset can be given as a date you want periods to be relative to (internally this date is converted to integer).

 Note that storage and calculation purposes, offset is scaled relative to n.
 I.e. offset <- offset %% n and values of x stored relative to this scaled offset.